 We develop artwork in response to engagement with research.
 We also develop curatorial projects that include artworks done previously by other artists, or commission new work, in partnership with presenting venues.

-While art is concerned with posing questions, some of our tasks are to convey an already defined message or set of information.
+While art is concerned with posing questions, some of our tasks are to convey an already defined message or information.
 This is where we apply our design skills.
 Design is a process of finding a form most appropriate to the task at hand, whether it is for visual communication, a game, or a painting.
-Finding a form that will communicate the idea in the most evocative and moving way is what we aim for in our design work.
+Finding a form that will represent or explore the idea in the most effective way is what we aim for in our design work.

-In our hands-on workshops, we provide a space where people learn by making.
-We believe technology, including biotechnology, should be accessible to all, and we collaborate with different DIYbio spaces who share this approach.
-Many of those labs use the term ‘biohacking’ to refer to the use biological material in a new context, giving it new functionality or meaning.
-We embrace this term in it’s original meaning of critical making, of ‘exploring the details of programmable systems and stretching their capabilities.’
+We provide a space where people learn by making.
+We believe technology should be accessible to all, and we collaborate with different partners who share this approach.
+The term ‘hacking’ is now used in so many contexts as to lose its potency, but we embrace this term in it’s original meaning of critical making, of ‘exploring the details of programmable systems and stretching their capabilities.’

 The original disruptors

 Critical thinking, understanding human behavior, and access to subcultures/emerging markets are what qualifies artists and hackers to know what people respond to, to predict what they want, to provoke, to inspire, to make them laugh and care.